 With the closures of schools, extracurricular activities, parks and restaurants, many families are now finding that their agreed place of changeover is no longer accessible to them.

-If possible, it is best to come to an agreement about an alternative changeover location that is suitable for both parents.
+If possible, it is best to agree on an alternative changeover location that is suitable for both parents.
 If it is safe to do so, consider if the changeover can occur at the parents’ homes.

 Shared Parenting Across State Borders